-Students on the part-time PG Diploma/MA in Health Care Ethics & Law programme must take taught course units to a total value of 120 credits over the two years of study.
-Students will normally take 60 credits in each year, but may be permitted to take 75 credits in year one and 45 credits in year two.
+Students on the part-time MRes in Criminology programme must take course units to a total value of 120 credits over the two years of study.
+You should divide these credits evenly over the two years - so 60 credits each year.